brokensandals/blunt-instrument/packages/blunt-instrument-babel-plugin/README.md

 ]
 ```

-If you are retrieving trevs from an `ArrayTrace`, the `data` field will have been cloned & encoded using a format called object-graph-as-json; see the [blunt-instrument-trace-utils README][blunt-instrument-trace-utils].
+If you are retrieving trevs from an `ArrayTrace`, the `data` field will have been cloned & encoded using a format called object-graph-as-json; see the [blunt-instrument-core README][blunt-instrument-core].

 [blunt-instrument-eval]: ../blunt-instrument-eval/README.md
-[blunt-instrument-runtime]: ../blunt-instrument-runtime/README.md
-[blunt-instrument-trace-utils]: ../blunt-instrument-trace-utils/README.md
+[blunt-instrument-core]: ../blunt-instrument-core/README.md